unicfdlab/reactingCentralFoam/README.md

 # reactingCentralFoam
 hybrid Central/PISO modification of famous OpenFOAM reactingFoam solver

-This repository will no longer be used, all new solvers are moved to hybridCentralSolvers, which unites hybrid approach for different flows and models: https://github.com/unicfdlab/hybridCentralSolvers
+This repository is no longer used, all new solvers are moved to hybridCentralSolvers, which unites hybrid approach for different flows and models: https://github.com/unicfdlab/hybridCentralSolvers